AI Automation/Legal

 Law firms use AI to extract clauses and flag non-standard terms against a firm's internal library.
 Compliance is managed with audit trails and human-in-the-loop gates before any action is taken.

-The system's complexity depends on the number of contract types and the variation in your standard clauses.
-A firm reviewing a single, standardized agreement like a commercial lease is a direct build.
-A firm handling multiple M&A document types with complex dependencies requires more intricate logic.
-Our approach ensures all privileged documents remain on your private infrastructure.
+Building an AI-powered contract review system involves understanding the specific types of contracts a firm handles and the allowable variation in their standard clauses.
+For example, a system for a firm reviewing a single, highly standardized agreement like a commercial lease would be a more direct initial build compared to one for a firm managing multiple M&A document types with complex dependencies.
+Syntora's approach ensures all privileged client documents remain within your private infrastructure.

 What Problem Does This Solve?